akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 ### 5- Think about your architecture
 Choose the architecture you want for your connector.
 Indeed, you will have two options here:
     - You have access to the third-party code source and can develop your connector directly in it.
-    - You can otherwise create a middleware that will sit right in the middle of the tird-party you want to connect and the PIM.
+    - You can otherwise create a middleware that will sit right in the middle of the third-party you want to connect, and the PIM.

 #### In this tutorial
 _For our example, we choose the second option there is little chance that your ERP allows developing into its base code.
 So you will have to develop your connector as a middleware._